clexp/HSMA6_Skills_Demo/Machine Learning_(Part_4)/Decision Trees/h6_4d_decision_trees_random_forests/Decision_Trees.md

 ## Regression Problems

 When we are trying to make a machine learning model learn numerical patterns of data we call this a reggression problem.
+Decision trees can do regression problems but the usual metrics of measuring performance for aggression can't be used in decision trees so we need a different set of metrics.
+We use the main absolute error.
+We determine the scaler error and calculate the main and lower is better in addition to this we calculate the absolute percentage error and the main squared error.

+The coefficient to the determination is R squared it is the proportion of the variation of the independent variable that is predictable from the independent variables higher is better.
+It has a maximum of one it's calculated as one minus the sum of the squared residuals over the total sum of squares.

+## Data preparation

+For some models, we need the data to be binary and not discreet classes.
+The data can be processed with one hot and coding.
+This is where the single category is split into multiple columns which are all zero accepting the category column for that row in the table, this used to be a chief encoding mechanism for natural language processing pandas can do this processing with the get dummies function.
+You may need to generate your own column names.
+(Can you write a function for this?)